rOpenStats/COVID19AR2020/README.md

 # How to use it

-First add variable with your prefered data dir configuration in `~/.Renviron`.
+First add variable with your preferred data dir configuration in `~/.Renviron`.
 You will receive a message if you didn’t.

 ``` .renviron